Animal Charity Evaluators

-Animal Charity Evaluators (ACE), formerly known as Effective Animal Activism (EAA), is a US-based charity evaluator and effective altruism-focused nonprofit founded in 2012.
+Animal Charity Evaluators (ACE), formerly known as Effective Animal Activism, is an American charity evaluator and effective altruism-focused nonprofit founded in 2012.
 ACE evaluates animal charities and compares the effectiveness of their different campaigns and strategies.
 The organization makes charity recommendations to donors once a year.
 Its stated purpose is finding and promoting the most effective ways to help animals.

 History

 Animal Charity Evaluators was formed in 2012 as Effective Animal Activism, a division of 80,000 Hours, by the Centre for Effective Altruism.
 It rebranded as Animal Charity Evaluators (ACE) in 2013.
 Australian philosopher Peter Singer sits on the organization's advisory board.

 From its inception, ACE annually published recommendations for charities to donate to based on their impact and effectiveness, under two categories: "top" and "standout".
 However, when it published its 2023 recommendations, it moved away from these categories, instead moving to only "recommended" charities.
 This was intended to more fairly represent the charities present and better support the animal advocacy movement.